 The artist of this etching or drawing, shows two groups of people as such expressing two different ritual functions of Stonehenge.
 There is a clear distinction in fashion between the men standing within Stonehenge circular structure and those who are working at the front.
 The artist shows neatly dressed men as researches, noblemen or landowners within Stonehenge.
 More importantly, brought to the front, are (probably) grave robbers.
 They have just unearthed a skull and three large bones.
 Hence, Stonehenge is depicted in its function as a place of (elite) interest, as well in its sepulchral function as it is surrounded by interesting burials that are worth robbing.
 It doesn’t comes as a surprise that only a skull and some large (human?) bones are found in Stonehenge’s ditch as in Neolithic times human and animal bones were offered or buried in ditches or under buildings.
 It was William Flinders Petrie, working on Stonehenge between 1874-1880, who suggested that Stonehenge’s function was ‘sepulchral, religious, astronomical and monumental’.

-In the 1920s Lieutenant-Colonel William Hawley (1851–1941), a British archeologist digs up nearly 60 cremated and uncremated human remains inside Stonehenge; the remains are reburied in 1935.
+In the 1920s Lieutenant-Colonel William Hawley (1851–1941), a British archaeologist digs up nearly 60 cremated and uncremated human remains inside Stonehenge; the remains are reburied in 1935.
 Hawley’s excavations confirm Stonehenge’s funerary function.
 In 2002 of the grave of the Amesbury Archer, 3 miles from Stonehenge, is found by archaeologists from Wessex Archaeology.
 The grave dates back to 2,300 BC and is richest array of items ever found from this period thus leading to the believe that the archer possibly was the King of Stonehenge.

 In 2007 the Stonehenge Riverside Project and the Beaker People Project radiocarbon date surviving skeletal remains.
 This results in establishing Stonehenge’s cemetery function as from the early third millennium BC.
-Interpreting Stonehenge’s ritual function, as far back as the 1700s, as a burial place that has seen different funerary rituals and mortuary practices has thus been supported by past and recent (2007) archeological research.
+Interpreting Stonehenge’s ritual function, as far back as the 1700s, as a burial place that has seen different funerary rituals and mortuary practices has thus been supported by past and recent (2007) archaeological research.

 Avebury, Stonehenge and The Rollright Stones 1806

 As far back as in 1806, somebody with drawing skills, connects Avebury, Stonehenge and the Rollright stones in Oxfordshire.
 Later, long-term multidisciplinary research discovers that Stonehenge stands at the heart of a vast Neolithic landscape with temples, burial mounds, pits and ritual shrines.
-As one of the most rewarding archeological research being done on Stonehenge, the Stonehenge Riverside Project, lasting over 10 years, connects Stonehenge to other Neolithic monuments, i.e. Durrington Wall, the Cursus, Amesbury, Woodhenge and the Preseli Hills in Wales.
+As one of the most rewarding archaeological research being done on Stonehenge, the Stonehenge Riverside Project, lasting over 10 years, connects Stonehenge to other Neolithic monuments, i.e. Durrington Wall, the Cursus, Amesbury, Woodhenge and the Preseli Hills in Wales.
 The person who drew Avebury, Stonehenge and the Rollright stones in1806 similarly tries to connect Neolithic monuments, by drawing them with similar compositional perspective and thus trying to see resemblances in appearance and character.
-However, there have been long interludes in which theorizing about the function of Stonehenge was done in isolation, not relating Stonehenge to its prehistoric landscape features, that are ‘teeming with previously unseen archeology’ (Vince Gaffney, 2014).
+However, there have been long interludes in which theorizing about the function of Stonehenge was done in isolation, not relating Stonehenge to its prehistoric landscape features, that are ‘teeming with previously unseen archaeology’ (Vince Gaffney, 2014).

 A pen drawing and watercolour by George Heywood Maunoir Sumner (1853–1940) c.
 1920.